Get A Quote

 Can a 3PL handle FBA packaging requirements for me?

 Yes.
 A 3PL that offers FBA prep receives your bulk inventory, packages each unit to Amazon's category spec, applies FNSKU labels, builds the shipment plans, and forwards the boxes to the assigned fulfillment centers.
-Simpl runs Amazon FBA prep as a core service and can also ship your FBM and direct-to-consumer orders from the same inventory, so mixed-category prep and everyday fulfillment run from one warehouse.
+Simpl runs Amazon FBA prep as a core service and also offers FBM and direct-to-consumer fulfillment, both from its Austin, TX facility.